 Talent acquisition strategy number 3 involves moving away from strictly education as a benchmark of success.
 We are seeing a move from education as a selection criteria towards a more skills-based approach.
 In the US, the federal government has reduced the use of education requirements in job opportunities citing a weak connection between a person’s formal education and the necessary skills for many jobs.

 Job skills becoming obsolete at an alarming rate, so traditional education qualifications don’t retain the value they once did.
-According to research from Dublin City University, less than a 1/3 of firms were confident in their ability to meet their future skill needs.
+According to research from Dublin City University, less than a 1/3 of Organisations were confident in their ability to meet their future skill needs.